rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 He said this to test him, for he himself knew what he would do. ^0606

-Philip answered him, Two hundred denarii worth of bread would not be enough for each of them to get a little. ^0607
+Philip answered him, Two hundred denarii would not buy enough bread for each of them to get a little. ^0607

-One of his disciples, Andrew, Simon Peter’s brother, said to him, ^0608
+One of his disciples, Andrew, Simon Peter's brother, said to him, ^0608

 There is a boy here who has five barley loaves and two fish, but what are they for so many? ^0609